Bans on Nazi symbols: Germany

 After World War II, the penal code of the Federal Republic of Germany was amended to prohibit propaganda material and symbols of forbidden parties and other organisations (StGB 86 and 86a).
 This explicitly includes material in the tradition of a former national socialist organization.
 The production and distribution of such material is prohibited, as is the public display of the related symbols.
 Legal consequences can be a fine or a prison term of up to three years.

 Examples are Nazi symbols, such as the swastika and the SS logo.
 It is legal to use the symbols for educational and artistic purposes, such as in films, museums, shows and video games; the latter was formerly subject to restrictions which led to German-language versions of games omitting or censoring any explicit references to Nazism until a ruling in 2018 upheld the recognition of video games as art, thus admitting them under the social adequacy exemption.
 Exceptions are also made when the symbols are used to condemn Nazism, rather than condone it. (i.e. A symbol of a person throwing a swastika in a trash can, a crossed-out swastika, etc. would be legal.)

 Hungary

 Section 335 of the Act C of 2012 on the Criminal Code of Hungary regulates the "use of symbols of totalitarianism", including the swastika, the insignia of the SS, the Nyilaskereszt, and formerly the hammer and sickle and the five-pointed red star.

 Latvia

 In June 2013, the Latvian parliament approved a ban on the display of Nazi and Soviet symbols at all public events.
 The ban covers flags, anthems, uniforms, and the Nazi swastika.

 Lithuania

 Lithuania banned Nazi symbols in 2008 (Article 188^{18} of the Code of Administrative Offences) under the threat of a fine.
 Article 5 of the Law on Meetings prohibits meetings involving Nazi and Soviet imagery.

+Moldova

+Moldova enacted a ban on the display, production, dissemination and possession for the purposes of diffusion of Nazi attributes and symbols in 2003.
+Moldova had previously banned "similar attributes or symbols that might be mistaken" for Nazi attributes and symbols, but this was found unconstitutional by the Constitutional Court of Moldova in 2015.